El-Fish: Reception

-Computer Gaming World stated that "While it's true that the El-Fish graphics are darn close to state-of-the-art, it's questionable as to whether there's enough substance to warrant its purchase".
+Computer Gaming World called the graphics as state-of-the-art, but questioned whether there was enough substance to warrant its purchase.
 The reviewer, an aquarium owner, criticized the "software toy" on its "inability to sustain the player's interest.
 Once the aquarium has been created and viewed, there just isn't much else happening", with no simulation of an ecosystem needing ongoing maintenance as he had hoped.

 In 1996, Computer Gaming World declared El-Fish the 13th-worst computer game ever released.